GBCLStudio/userip/README.md

 You just need to open the plugin in the background. :)

+## Feature

+- Support for websites using CDN
+- Concise, detailed, understandable style
+- No bugs (maybe?)

 ## Note

 IP domain API is provided by [ip.sb](https://ip.sb)